 Although I LOVE making goals and I LOVE making plans for the future, I want the serenity and abundance that I picture in 5 years to be what I experience now

 Some people choose a “word to live by” each year; the word serves as a theme to focus on and delve into over the course of 12 months.
-I couldn’t settle on a theme word for 2014, but I’m beginning to get a clearer picture of something bigger–a life word.
+I couldn’t settle on a theme word this year, but I’m beginning to get a clearer picture of something bigger–a life word.

 Lately I’ve been thinking about how to capture more abundance in my day-to-day, “mundane” life.
 I believe that the first key to abundance is this–you have to be rooted in the Vine, which is Jesus.